-Haitian human rights activist Lovinsky Pierre-Antoine discusses last week’s UN raid of Cite Soleil.
-Published reports put the death toll as high as 17 but Pierre-Antoine said the actual death toll could reach 80. [rush transcript included]
+Haitian human rights activist Lovinsky Pierre-Antoine discusses last week’s U.N. raid of Cité Soleil.
+Published reports put the death toll as high as 17, but Pierre-Antoine said the actual death toll could reach 80. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 JUAN GONZALEZ: In Haiti, more than a thousand people marched through the streets of Port-au-Prince Thursday to protest the presence of U.N. forces in the country and to call for the return to power of the democratically elected former president, Jean-Bertrand Aristide.
 Aristide lives in exile in South Africa after his ouster in a U.S.-backed coup nearly three years ago.